blakeparkinson/blakeparkinson/README.md

-# Goat website for the goat
+# Code for blakeparkinson.com
+--to run. `grunt serve`
+--to build the server 'grunt build'